plankconstanta/symfony-6-test/README.md

 # Symfony 6 test project

 ## Description
 Project for developing and testing symfony 6 features.
-Inspired by official symfony video cource
+Inspired by official symfony video source

 ## Note
+ - app is a folder for symfony's files
- - use .env for configuration database
+ - use .env for configuration database and name of the project
  - add name for containers in docker-compose.yml for fixing its names